-- 1. It overlooks the strong link between joy and praise as well as love and praise. - a) C. S. Lewis articulates this link in the classic text printed above.
-Praise is not simply the result of but the completion of enjoyment. - b) We could go even further and say praise is not simply the result of but the completion of love.
-You can't love someone without praising them, and as you praise them you are loving them. - c) Of course these three love, joy, and praise are all just different aspects of one another.
-But the point is that when God commands us to glorify him he is simply calling us into a relationship of love and joy. - 2.
-It overlooks the tri-personal nature of God. - a) If God was uni-personal, then it would be true that until he created intelligent beings he lacked an experience of mutual love, joy and glorification. - b) So if you believe in a uni-personal God, you must either believe that God was not originally perfect or that loving relationships are not important and essential to ultimate reality. - c) These are the horns of a huge philosophical dilemma.
-You have either an imperfect God or a universe in which loving relationships are secondary and passing. - d) But the doctrine of the Trinity means that the act of creation makes sense.
+- a) First, it overlooks the strong link between joy and praise as well as love and praise.
+C.S.
+Lewis articulates this link in the classic text printed above.
+Praise is not simply the result of but the completion of enjoyment.
+We could go even farther and say praise is not simply the result of but the completion of love.
+You can't love someone without praising them, and as you praise them you are loving them.
+Of course these three--love, joy, and praise--are all just different aspects of one another.
+But the point is that when God commands us to glorify him he is simply calling us into a relationship of love and joy. - b) Second, it overlooks the tri-personal nature of God.
+If God was uni-personal, then it would be true that until he created intelligent beings he lacked an experience of mutual love, joy, and glorification.
+So if you believe in a uni-personal God, you must either believe a) that God was not originally perfect or b) that loving relationships are not important and essential to ultimate reality.
+These are the 'horns' of a huge philosophical dilemma.
+You have either an imperfect God or a universe in which loving relationships are secondary and passing.
+But the doctrine of the Trinity means that the act of creation 'makes sense.'
 It is natural for a loving God to want to share his joy of community with others.